carlosp420/nymphalidae_diversification/MS_revised.md

 were found in more than 90% of the trees from the posterior distribution.
 In the literature, it is common practice that conclusions are based on the splits estimated on the maximum clade credibility tree.
-However, by using a MultiMEDUSA approach, we found that some of this splits might be greatly affected by phylogenetic uncertainty.
+However, by using a MultiMEDUSA approach, we found that for this Nymphalidae dataset some of these splits might be greatly affected by phylogenetic uncertainty.
 Moreover, some of these splits can be recovered either as increases or decreases in net diversification rate depending on the tree from the posterior distribution that was used for analysis.
 This means that contradictory conclusions would be made if only the maximum clade credibility tree was used for analysis.
+We recommend that all datasets should be analyzed using both approaches, MEDUSA and MultiMEDUSA, in order to test whether the results are robust when phylogenetic uncertainty is taken into account.

 MEDUSA appears to be sensitive to the number of nodes with high posterior probability and width of age confidence intervals.
 For our data, it would be necessary to obtain a posterior distribution of trees with no conflicting topology, and very similar estimated